JebobaTea/Cadenza/README.md

 # Cadenza
 Simple discord music bot using youtube-dl.

+Currently a WIP:

+--> 🔨 Use slash commands instead of reading message contents

 ## Commands
 ### ca!help
 View a list of all commands, and what they do.